AY2324S2-CS2103T-T11-4/tp/docs/UserGuide.md

 ## Basic Features

-While using TrAcker for the first time might be overwhelming, fret not as we are here :sun: to guide you through.
+While using TrAcker for the first time might be overwhelming, fret not as we are here to guide you through.
 Let's go through the basic commands to get you started!

 <div markdown="span" class="alert alert-primary">